hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_135/Protologue.md

 ## Description of Candidatus Family name fam. nov

-Etymology

-The input 16S rRNA assigned the isolate as *Desulfatiglans parachlorophenolica*--Desulfobacteraceae--AB763347 (Valid) (92.69%)
-supporting for a novel genus.
+Etymology:

+Based on 16S rRNA gene sequence similarity its closest relatives are members of the Desulfobacteraceae and Syntrophobacteraceae families; with top similarity scores being ~90%,
+*Desulfatiglans parachlorophenolica* (92.69%)  and *Syntrophobacter fumaroxidans* (88.07%).
-Genome based assignment via GTDB-TK however, placed the strain under the Desulfatiglandales order suggsting a novel family.
+Genome based assignment via GTDB-Tk, placed it under the Desulfatiglandales order suggsting a novel family; that was supported by POCP analysis that returned values of <50% for all its closest relatives.

-The genome completeness 98.06% while contamination was 3.01%.

 ## Description of ** gen. nov